 Visual characteristics of maturation stages vary between geographic locations and season.
 You may see gonads that are between stages.
 If a gonad has multiple characteristics in different stages, choose the stage that has the most characteristics.
 It is also possible for the two ovaries of a pair to key out at different maturity stages.
 In this case you would record the maturity as follows: if one ovary is a 3, record as a 3.
 If one ovary is a 2 and the other is a 4, record as a 2.

-Note: if the ovaries are in a transitional stage (e.g. have characteristics of more than one maturity stage) or if the ovaries within a pair have different stages.
-If the IPHC Secretariat do not agree on the stage, code the fish as Girl Unidentified (GU).
+Note: If the IPHC Secretariat do not agree on the stage, code the fish as Girl Unidentified (GU).